 Note: I have looked for the best price between Amazon and Best Buy at the time of publication.
 Please comparison shop your favorite retailers for the best current price.
 The product links below are affiliate links, which means that I get a small commission if you purchase.
 It doesn’t affect the price you pay for the item.

-- ASUS C201: With a price tag of $235, the C201 is an adequate option.
+- ASUS C201: The C201 is an adequate option.
 However, its 1.8 Ghz processor is a slight step down from the best options available, and it has the smallest screen size as well (11.6 inches).
 With a 13-hour battery life, it comes in near the top of the stack on that front.
 It features one HDMI and two USB ports, which are pretty standard.
 This is the best middle-of-the-road option.

-- Dell Chromebook 11: At $242, this is the most expensive model I reviewed.
+- Dell Chromebook 11: This is the most expensive model I reviewed, but it’s still a truly affordable laptop.
 It’s slightly heavier than some lower-end models.
 However, that additional weight comes from sturdier materials and a greatly improved casing.
 The spill-resistant keyboard may end up paying for itself, tool.
 This model’s keyboard is much more responsive than the others, and simply feels more solid.
 However, it’s possible your student may not care about–or even notice–that fact, particularly if they are very young and just learning to type.
 The Dell has the standard HDMI and USB ports described above.
 It also has a port for a removable SD card, adding to the portability of files stored on the device.
 This is best for power users and older students.

 You are going to love whatever Chromebook you buy